 Recurrent: Recurrent cancer is cancer that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 A treatment regimen, which is your child’s treatment plan, may be selected based on the disease’s classification as low, intermediate, or high risk.
 This classification is based on several factors, including the cancer’s stage, whether the tumor is bulky, and whether the patient is experiencing specific symptoms.
 Those symptoms are defined as “A” or “B”, as explained above.

-- Children with low-risk Hodgkin lymphoma usually have stage IA or stage IIA disease without bulky tumors.
+In low-risk Hodgkin lymphoma children, usually have stage IA or stage IIA disease without bulky tumors.

 Source: The Ann Arbor staging system, as outlined by and used with permission from the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010), published by Springer-Verlag New York, www.cancerstaging.net .
+The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition, published by Springer-Verlag New York, www.cancerstaging.net .